* Main mining union NUM seeks wage hikes of up to 60 pct

 Last year's mine violence dented South Africa's image with investors and led to ratings downgrades for the economy.

 NUM, a key political ally of the ANC, said at the weekend it was seeking an entry-level minimum monthly wage of 7,000 rand ($750) for gold and coal surface workers and 8,000 rand for those underground.
 The latter would represent a 60 percent rise from the current minimum wage of 5,000 rand a month.

 NUM also said it wanted 15 percent increases for "all other wage categories," meaning more experienced and skilled workers.

 Spot gold is currently fetching around $1,350 an ounce, down close to 20 percent so far this year, and South Africa's mines, the deepest in the world, are hard pressed to turn a profit at these levels.

 "If you look at the all-in-costs for South African gold miners, including capex (capital expenditure), the break-even costs right now are anywhere between $1,100 and ounce and $1,400 an ounce," said David Davis, mining investment analyst with SBG Securities.

 NUM still represents the bulk of the rank and file in the gold and coal sectors and needs to be seen taking a tough line with management to head off the assault from AMCU, which now dominates the platinum sector specifically.

-African Bank Investments, a lender to lower-income South Africans such as miners, said on Monday many of its debt-laden customers were struggling to pay back their loans.
+African Bank Investments, a lender whose target market is lower-income South Africans such as miners, said on Monday many of its debt-laden customers were struggling to pay back their loans.

 "The knock-on effect from the recent strike activity led to increased debt servicing burdens," the bank said in announcing its first-half earnings.